 Fritz Winter

 - At the Bauhaus with Paul Klee

-The exhibition opens with the painting "Untitled" from 1930 - a work that refers directly to Winter's artistic beginnings in terms of time, form and content.
-His training at the Bauhaus in Dessau (1927-1930) was particularly formative for him, especially the free painting classes with Paul Klee.
-In Klee, who paid great attention to him, Winter found his "master .
+The exhibition opens with the 1930 painting “Untitled”—a work that, in terms of time, form, and content, directly references Winter’s artistic beginnings.
+His training at the Bauhaus in Dessau (1927–1930) had a particularly formative influence on him, especially the free painting classes taught by Paul Klee.
+In Klee, who paid him close attention, Winter found his “master

-Alongside Klee, Wassily Kandinsky and Oskar Schlemmer were also important influences, but it was above all Klee who gave him key impulses - including the idea of genesis: the process of creating a work is of fundamental importance to Winter.
+.
+Alongside Klee, Wassily Kandinsky and Oskar Schlemmer were also important influences, but it was Klee above all who provided him with key insights—including the idea of Genesis: the process of a work’s creation is of fundamental importance to Winter.

-"The act of painting is not understood as a means of visualizing certain ideas, but is the painting itself in its execution.
-The painting is the static result of painting [...]."
-Natural growth was the model for artistic creation: an artist should not work according to nature, but like nature.
+“The act of painting is not understood as a means of depicting specific ideas, but is, in its execution, the image itself.
+The painting is the static result of the act of painting […].’
+Natural growth served as the model for artistic creation: an artist should work not after nature, but like nature.

-Nature forms the basis for Winter's abstract work.
-This approach is also reflected in Kandinsky's conviction that it is not about depicting external phenomena, but about representing inner forces.
-Movement, energy and rhythm are expressed through abstract means such as line, point, surface and color.
-An additional expressive moment came into Winter's work through Ernst Ludwig Kirchner - an artist whom Winter visited several times during and after his Bauhaus period in Switzerland.
+Nature lays the foundation for Winter’s abstract work.
+This approach is also reflected in Kandinsky’s conviction that the focus is not on the representation of external appearances, but on the depiction of inner forces.
+Movement, energy, and rhythm are expressed through abstract means such as line, point, plane, and color.
+An additional expressive element was introduced into Winter’s work by Ernst Ludwig Kirchner work an artist whom Winter visited several times in Switzerland during and after his time at the Bauhaus.

+Fritz Winter